zorbyte/Spile/README.md

 │   │   ├───common - Common typings.
 │   │   ├───schemas - Schemas for JSON validation.
 │   │   ├───shims - Shims for typescript types.
-│   │   └───validators - Validators for datastructures using ow.
+│   │   └───validators - Validators for data structures using the ow validator.
 │   └───utils
 ├───marshal - The command framework created for Spile.
 │   └───commands - The commands for the game itself.